What you are about to read

 The Eiffel Tower / photo Peggy and Marco Lachmann-Anke de Pixabay

 Built in just three years for the 1889 World's Fair, the Eiffel Tower has been restored to its original "yellow-brown" color for 2026.
 A universal symbol, it remains the most visited paid monument in the world.
 Climb the stairs to the second floor for a unique view of its riveted iron structure.
-It is just as magnificent even if you don't climb it; you only need to see it sparkle at set times to know this and be in complete awe.
+It is just as magnificent even when you don't climb it; you only need to see it sparkle at set times to know this and be in complete awe.

 The Eiffel Tower at night / Image selected by monsieurdefrance.com: by Stefano Vazzoler from Pixabay